REGISTRATION IS NOW OPEN

 PROGRAM

-The 14th Annual Meeting will start midday on October 21st and continue through mid-afternoon October 23rd.
-It will also feature two CE courses the morning of October 21st ahead of the meeting's official start.
+The 14th Annual Meeting will start midday on October 21st and continue through late afternoon October 23rd.
+It will also feature two CE courses: one on the morning of October 21st ahead of the meeting's official start and one on the afternoon of October 23rd after the main meeting sessions.

 Tentative timings are envisioned to be: